archivesunleashed/aut-docs/Installing-and-Running-Spark-under-OS-X.md

 By default, command in spark-shell must be one-line.
 To run multi-line commands, type `:paste` in Spark shell to start a multi-line command, and Ctrl-D to finish the command.

-The following script counts web pages by time:
+For example, the following script counts web pages by time:
 ````
 import org.warcbase.spark.rdd.RecordRDD._
 import org.warcbase.spark.matchbox.RecordLoader